Binghamton University Emergency Alert System Policies and Procedures

 - When a potentially dangerous situation is identified by any member of the campus community, University Police must be immediately notified by calling 911 (from a campus phone) or 777-2222.

-- Upon receiving notification of an alleged, potentially dangerous situation requiring the use of the Emergency Alert System, UPD, in addition to following standard dispatch policies, shall immediately notify a chief officer (i.e. Chief, Assistant Chief, Deputy Chief).
+- Upon receiving notification of an alleged, potentially dangerous situation requiring the use of the Emergency Alert System, NYSUP, in addition to following standard dispatch policies, shall immediately notify a chief officer (i.e. Chief, Assistant Chief, Deputy Chief) and/or the Director of Emergency Management.

-- The chief shall be informed of the situation and the possible need to activate the Emergency Alert System.
+- The Chief and/or the Director of Emergency Management shall be informed of the situation and the possible need to activate the Emergency Alert System.

-- All UPD chief officers shall be authorized to initiate the Emergency Alert System
+- All NYSUP chief officers shall be authorized to initiate the Emergency Alert System

-- The UPD chief officer may seek input from any necessary source to gather information in order to help in making the decision to activate the system.
+- The NYSUP chief officer or Director of Emergency Management may seek input from any necessary source to gather information in order to help make the decision to activate the system.
 Likely sources of information include, but are not limited to, Binghamton University senior administration, Physical Facilities, Environmental Health & Safety, Broome County Office of Emergency Services (OES), etc.

 - During normal working hours, Communications and Marketing will immediately send a representative to the University Police Department.
-The content of the message shall be finalized by a face-to-face meeting between a UPD Chief Officer and the Communications and Marketing representative.
+The content of the message shall be finalized by a face-to-face meeting between a Director of Emergency Management, NYSUP Chief Officer and the Communications and Marketing representative.

-- In the event that Communications & Marketing is not able to initiate the Emergency Alert System in a timely manner, appropriate communication of this shall be made to the UPD chief officer and the devices may be activated by the Chief of Police or his designee from the office, from home, or via a mobile device.
+- In the event that Communications & Marketing is not able to initiate the Emergency Alert System in a timely manner, appropriate communication of this shall be made to the Director of Emergency Management, NYSUP chief officer and the devices may be activated by the Director of Emergency Management, Chief of Police or his designee from the office, from home, or via a mobile device.

 - When practical and reasonable, all Emergency Alert System devices shall be activated together or within minutes of each other.

-- Outdoor Siren – The outdoor siren should only be used when the UPD Administration wants individuals to seek shelter inside a building (shelter-in-place).
+- Outdoor Siren – The outdoor siren should only be used when it is necessary for individuals to seek shelter inside a building (shelter-in-place).
 The siren directs people to take immediate shelter inside the nearest building and, depending on the nature of the emergency, this action may not be appropriate.
 The BU campus should be educated to shelter-in-place and seek additional information when the outdoor siren is heard.

-- Drills shall be conducted as often as UPD administration finds appropriate in order to ensure that the system is effective and operational.
+- Drills shall be conducted as often as emergency management finds appropriate in order to ensure that the system is effective and operational.
 The drills shall serve as a functional test of the systems, as well as an educational tool for the Binghamton University community.
 There would be two types of tests, an administrative test and a functional test which could be done together.

-- Administrative test — will test how much time it takes to get emergency information from the dispatcher or senior ranking police officer to the UPD administration (i.e. Chief Officers) and from them, to Communications & Marketing, and to other agencies such as physical facilities and telecommunications.
+- Administrative test — will test how much time it takes to get emergency information from the dispatcher or senior ranking police officer to emergency management or the NYSUP administration (i.e. Chief Officers) and from them, to Communications & Marketing, and to other agencies such as physical facilities and telecommunications.

 - Functional test — will test the Emergency Alert System by broadcasting to students, staff, and faculty a non-emergency message informing them of the test and providing information regarding what to do if this had been an actual emergency.

-- Following the administrative and functional test the UPD Administration would meet with representatives of Communications & Marketing, Physical Facilities, and Telecommunications to discuss quality improvement of the Emergency Alert System and procedures.
+- Following the administrative and functional test the Director of Emergency Management would meet with representatives of Communications & Marketing, Physical Facilities, and Telecommunications to discuss quality improvement of the Emergency Alert System and procedures.

 - The only emergency communication component that requires registration is the text / electronic messaging of mobile devices.
-Telecommunications shall maintain a section in their website where students, staff, and faculty may register their mobile devices.
+The emergency management program as well as the BU Brain shall maintain a section in their website where students, staff, and faculty may register their mobile devices.

 - Incoming freshmen and transfer students may be offered the opportunity to register during their orientation sessions.

 - New students may be educated about the Emergency Alert System during freshmen or transfer orientation.
-A representative from UPD and/or from Communications and Marketing may present information regarding the Emergency Alert System program and explain the importance of this system to the new incoming students and their families.
+A representative from emergency management and/or from Communications and Marketing may present information regarding the Emergency Alert System program and explain the importance of this system to the new incoming students and their families.

 - In order to educate the existing students, faculty, and staff Communications and Marketing shall use all appropriate methods to communication with the campus community.
 Possible methods include the university website, Inside BU, Dateline, B-Line, PipeDream , etc.